signalfx/docker-collectd/README.md

 statistics periodically and provides mechanisms to store the values in a variety of ways, for example in RRD files.

-This image allows you to run collectd in a completelly containerized environment, but while retaining the ability to report statistics about the _host_ the collectd container is running on.
+This image allows you to run collectd in a completely containerized environment, but while retaining the ability to report statistics about the _host_ the collectd container is running on.